scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 {: #scion-path-header title="Layout of a standard SCION path header"}

-- The Path Meta Header (`PathMetaHdr`) indicates the currently valid info field and hop field while the packet is traversing the network along the path, as well as the number of hop fields per segment.
+- The Path Meta Header (`PathMetaHdr`) indicates the currently valid info field and hop field while the packet is traversing the network along the path, as well as the number of hop fields per path segment.
 - The number of info fields (`InfoField`) equals the number of path segments that the path contains - there is one info field per path segment.
 Each info field contains basic information about the corresponding segment, such as a timestamp indicating the creation time.
 There are also two flags.
-One specifies whether the segment must be traversed in construction direction, the other whether the first or last hop field in the segment represents a peering hop field.
+One specifies whether the path segment must be traversed in construction (beaconing) direction, the other whether the first or last hop field in the path segment represents a peering hop field.
 - Each hop field (`HopField`) represents a hop through an AS on the path, with the ingress and egress interface identifiers for this AS.
 This information is authenticated with a Message Authentication Code (MAC) to prevent forgery.

-The SCION header is created by extracting the required info fields and hop fields from the corresponding path segments, which were looked up by the source endpoint in the control plane.
+The SCION path header is created by extracting the required info fields and hop fields from the corresponding path segments, which were looked up by the source endpoint in the control plane.

 A detailed description of the path header and its creation is provided in the section "Path Header" of the SCION Data Plane draft {{I-D.dekater-scion-dataplane}}.

 ### Path Authorization

 It is crucial for the data plane that endpoints only use paths constructed and authorized by ASes in the control plane.
-In particular, endpoints should not be able to craft HFs themselves, modify HFs in authorized path segments, or combine HFs of different path segments (path splicing).
-This property is called **path authorization** (see {{KLENZE2021}} and {{LEGNER2020}}).
+In particular, endpoints should not be able to craft hop fields themselves, modify hop fields in authorized path segments, or combine hop fields of different path segments (path splicing).
+The property that prevents this is called **path authorization** (see {{KLENZE2021}} and {{LEGNER2020}}).

 SCION uses cryptographic mechanisms to efficiently provide path authorization.
 The mechanisms are based on *symmetric* cryptography in the form of message-authentication codes (MACs) in the data plane to secure forwarding information encoded in hop fields.
-Each AS calculates these MACs using a local secret key (that is only shared between SCION infrastructure elements within the AS) and chains them to the previous HFs.
-The MACs are then included in the forwarding path as part of the respective HFs.
+Each AS calculates these MACs using a local secret key (that is only shared between SCION infrastructure elements within the AS) and chains them to the previous hop fields on the path.
+The MACs are then included in the forwarding path as part of the respective hop fields.

 Detailed information on path authorization in the SCION data plane is provided in the section "Path Authorization" of the SCION Data Plane draft {{I-D.dekater-scion-dataplane}}.

-### Forwarding

-Routers can efficiently forward packets in the SCION architecture.
-In particular, the absence of inter-domain routing tables and of complex longest-IP-prefix matching performed by current routers enables the construction of more efficient routers.

-If the packet has not yet reached the destination AS, the egress interface number in the HF of the non-destination AS refers to the egress SCION border router of this AS.
-In this case, the packet can be sent from the ingress SCION border router to the egress SCION border router via native intra-domain forwarding (e.g., IP or MPLS).
-In case the packet has arrived at the destination AS, the destination AS's border router inspects the destination address and sends the packet to the corresponding host.

 ### Intra-AS Communication

-As SCION is an inter-domain network architecture, it is not concerned with intra-domain forwarding.
+As SCION is an *inter*-domain network architecture, it is not concerned with *intra*-domain forwarding.
 This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding, respectively, but ASes use an intra-domain protocol of their choice, for example OSPF or IS-IS for routing and IP, MPLS, and various layer-2 protocols for forwarding.

 SCION emphasizes this separation, as SCION is used exclusively for inter-domain forwarding, and re-uses the intra-domain network fabric to provide connectivity among all SCION infrastructure services, border routers, and endpoints.
 As a consequence, minimal change to the infrastructure is required for ISPs when deploying SCION.